Cameras And The Consumer Treadmill

 Bringing The Artistic And The Technical Into Balance

 The above image was made on the road back from Milford Sound on the South Island of New Zealand during winter.
 I was attracted to the tonal qualities within the tree and how they stood out from the darker background.
-It was and obvious choice to opt for a black and white rendering of the subject.
+It seemed an obvious choice to opt for a black and white rendering of the subject.